Caracazo: Political instability

 The clearest consequence of the Caracazo was political instability.
+According to Velasco, the Caracazo is "[w]idely held as a turning point in Venezuelan history" and that it "exposed a deep fissure in the social pact between political elites and the electorate established in the wake of the 1958 democratic revolution that ousted Pérez Jiménez."
+Strønen makes a similar assessment, saying "El Caracazo made it clear that the illusion of a social contract between the poor and the rest of society was irrevocably compromised.
+From that moment on, the popular sectors become increasingly radicalized, which explains the massive support for the attempted coup led by Chávez."

-The following February, the army was called to contain similar riots in Puerto La Cruz and Barcelona and again in June, when rising of transportation costs ended in riots in Maracaibo and other cities.
+In February 1990, the army was called to contain similar riots in Puerto La Cruz and Barcelona and again in June, when rising of transportation costs ended in riots in Maracaibo and other cities.
 The reforms were modified.

+Hugo Chávez recognized the Caracazo as the beginning of his Bolivarian Revolution.
+As part of the government's security forces, members of Chávez's MBR-200 allegedly participated in the crackdown; Chávez himself was sick that day with measles.
 The MBR-200, which in 1982 had promised to depose the bipartisanship governments, repudiated the Caracazo and accelerated its preparation for a coup d'état against the Perez government.
+Throughout the 1990s, MBR-200 participated in anti-austerity protests.
 In 1992, there were two attempted coups in February and November.
 Pérez was later accused of corruption and removed from the presidency.
-Chávez, a MBR-200 leader and an organiser of one of the coups, was found guilty of sedition and incarcerated.
-However, he was subsequently pardoned by Pérez's successor, Rafael Caldera, and he went on to be elected president after the latter."
+Chávez, an organiser of one of the coups, was found guilty of sedition and incarcerated, though he was subsequently pardoned by Pérez's successor, Rafael Caldera.
+MBR-200, Radical Cause and Movement Towards Socialism consolidated their political objectives into the Fifth Republic Movement, with Chávez winning the 1998 Venezuelan presidential election.